Avanade/Beef/samples/MyEf.Hr/docs/7-Performance-Review.md

 ### Create Reference Data table

 To support the above a `Hr.PerformanceOutcome` reference data table is also required.
-Execute the following to create the migration script.
+Execute the following within the `MyEf.Hr.Database` directory to create the migration script.
 No further changes will be needed.

 ```
 dotnet run script refdata Hr PerformanceOutcome